 When looking at the recovery of microplastics from different media types, microplastics were recovered at higher rates from some types over others.
 For example, plant material, biofilms, air, whole organisms and excrement had recovery rates over 95%, whereas fishmeal, water, soil and wastewater effluent/sludge had recovery rates below 80% (Figure 6).
 This could be due to some of the properties of those media types.
 For example, there would be less organic material to breakdown in air than in fishmeal and soil.
 Radford et al. (2021) found organic material was one of the key factors in hindering the recovery of microplastics.
 Similarly, Wang et al. (2018) found that particle size influences the ability to extract microplastics from soil and biosolids, as some nano and micro-sized plastics take longer to float than larger sized plastics.
 Moreover, the range of recovery between low and high-density microplastics varies considerably between the different media types.
-For example, there is 22% percent difference between low and high-density microplastics recovered from soil (71-93%) (Figure 6), but only 3% different from those recovered from tissues of organisms (81-84%).
+For example, there is 22% difference between low and high-density microplastics recovered from soil (71-93%) (Figure 6), but only 3% different from those recovered from tissues of organisms (81-84%).
 This could be due to the complexity of the test media.
 For example, the soil used in the different studies may vary considerably in regards to particle size distribution and organic matter which depending on the quantity of each, may benefit the lower-density plastics, but hinder the high-density plastics.

 Similarly, this meta-analysis has revealed that using different reagents can yield different recovery rates.
 The majority of the reagents (oil, saline solutions, bases, acids, oxidising agents, enzymes, alcohols, dyes and solvents) recovered more than 80% of the spiking plastics (Figure 7).
 However, in the studies which used water, recovery rates were below 65% (53-65%) (Figure 7).
 This is not surprising as the density of water is approximately 0.99 g/cm3 (Tanaka et al., 2001), which is lower than many plastics (PET: 1.37 g/cm3, PVC: 1.38 g/cm3 (British Plastics Federation, 2020)).
 However, what is surprising is that in some cases when using oils, alcohols and solvents, more high-density polymers were recovered than low density polymers (Figure 7).
 A reason for this could be due to the density of these reagents.
 Chloroform has a density of 1.49 g/cm3 but is corrosive enough to attack plastics (National Center for Biotechnology Information, 2021).
 The high density of chloroform will allow for higher density plastics to float, however, depending on the concentration of chloroform and length of exposure, certain types and sizes of microplastics may corrode.

 What is overwhelmingly clear from the results of this meta-analysis is that it is rare for all spiking plastics to be recovered, thus a 100% recovery rate is seldom achieved.
-This meta-analysis found that on average microplastics could be underestimated by approximately 14% (See Supplementary information for calculation).
+This meta-analysis found that on average- across all studies, microplastics could be underestimated by approximately 14% (See Supplementary information for calculation).
 More so, studies rarely account for any underestimation brought about by the methods used.
-If underestimations are accounted for, the amounts of microplastics estimated to be in the environment could be a lot larger than originally anticipated.
+If underestimations are accounted for, the amounts of microplastics in the environment could be a lot larger than estimated to date.